-He is the 11-time NBA Championship winning coach. the only man to win multiple titles with two different teams.
+He is the 11-time NBA Championship winning coach.
+The only man to win multiple titles with two different teams (Chicago Bulls and LA Lakers).
 He has the highest win percentage of any title-winning coach to have presided over 500 games - and he has over 1600 under his belt.
 Between 1991 and 2010, if you’re looking for a Championship-winning team, chances are (11 times out of 19 to be exact) it was his side, and two of those seasons in that time period he wasn’t even in the game.
 He’s one of just two coaches to have managed the ‘three-peat’ of a treble of back-to-back titles… and he’s done that three times.

 Phil Jackson is simply the Sir Alex Ferguson of basketball.
 If Alex Ferguson had coached both Manchester United and Liverpool.

 A 2008 Finals match-up harked back to the potency of the decade-defining rivalry of the eighties, with the build-up inevitably drawing out the old card to unleash the hype.
-However, he would ultimately denied the opportunity to start what no doubt would have become a frankly deifying fourth, when in 2008 Doc Rivers’ Boston Celtics secured a 4-2 Finals victory, for the Eastern Conference side’s first Championship in 22 years years, since the hallowed days of the Celtics/ Lakers, Bird/ Magic era.
+However, he would ultimately denied the opportunity to start what no doubt would have become a frankly deifying fourth, when in 2008 Doc Rivers’ Boston Celtics secured a 4-2 Finals victory, for the Eastern Conference side’s first Championship in 22 years, since the hallowed days of the Celtics/Lakers, Bird/Magic era.

 Jackson’s legacy is, of course, imprinted on two of the most famous sporting franchises on the planet, the Chicago Bulls and the Los Angeles Lakers.